CoEDL/voyages/README.md

 <a name="sign-languages-and-communicative-gesture"/>
 ## Sign Languages and Communicative Gesture

 This module covers the latest developments in sign and gesture recognition and production.
 Further considerations for ethically co-designing appropriate technologies are also covered.
+The lecture and practical session recordings have Auslan interpreters.

 Lecture